deltachat/deltachat-core-rust/deltachat-rpc-server/npm-package/Readme.md

-## npm backage for deltachat-rpc-server
+## npm package for deltachat-rpc-server

 This is the successor of `deltachat-node`, it does not use NAPI bindings but instead uses stdio executables